sillsdev/pcpatreditor/README.md

 Currently under development.
 The roadmap is as follows:

 1. Create a basic editor that knows about basic syntax, automatically iserts closing item when an opening item is keyed, has a way to show matching items.  *This is done.*
+1. Add a bookmark capability.
+1. Turn off rules and/or constraints (for debugging).
+1. Have a way to quickly find a set of rules for a given non-terminal.
 2. Create an ANTLR grammar to check validity of the PC-PATR grammar.
 Show any errors in the grammar.
 3. Create ability to produce a report showing the feature system implied in the grammar.
 1. Create ability to show a context menu showing current features available at this point in editing based on the generated feature system.